awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-codecommit.md

    + If you already have a key pair to use with Amazon EC2 instances, select **Choose an existing key pair**, and then select your key pair\.
    + If you have not created a key pair yet, select **Create a new key pair**, enter a name for the key pair, and then choose **Download Key Pair**\.
 This is your only chance to save the private key file\.
 Be sure to download it\.
 Save the private key file in a safe place\.
 You must provide the name of your key pair when you launch an instance\.
 You must provide the corresponding private key each time you connect to the instance\.
 For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide*\.
 **Warning**
-If you select **Proceed without a key pair**, you won't be able to use SSH to connect to the instance if you need to troubleshoot issues with the CodeDeploy agent\.
+You can select **Proceed without a key pair**, but you won't be able to use SSH to connect to the instance if you need to troubleshoot issues with the CodeDeploy agent\.

    When you are ready, select the acknowledgement check box, and then choose **Launch Instances**\.